jmoro0408/Podcast-Episode-Recommender-Embeddings/README.md

 1. Move away from ChromaDB to a vectordb thay supports hybrid search (Qdrant, weaviate etc).
 I've seen big improvements in other retrieval tasks when leveraging BM25 with embedding similarity.
 2. Refactor folder structure (it's a bit of a mess right now)
 3. Add metrics
+4. Try fine-tuned embeddings.
+I think hybrid search will improve the model the most, but fine tuned embeddings should help improve it too.

 ---